askhatovich/put-in-pipe/docs/web_interface_api.md

 ## Preparatory work for the transfer

-The file transfer session is performed via WebSocket.
 This section describes the creation of such a session and the mechanism of joining.

 ### Create